Working in the garden has numerous benefits for your state of mind and health, plus, you’ll reap a harvest.

 Although it may not always feel like a workout, an hour-long session of working in the garden can burn anywhere from 200-400 calories, depending on the intensity of your work.
 The next time you find yourself pulling weeds or raking leaves, don’t be afraid to break a sweat!

 3. You’ll feel better about the things you eat.

 Growing fruits and vegetables in your backyard will give you greater peace of mind about the food you consume.
 After all, you’ll know exactly what goes into the produce you harvest from your garden — and, ultimately, your body.
 By adopting growing methods like natural pest control and skipping the poisonous weed killers, you’ll rest easier knowing you’re in control.

 A well-tended garden is a beautiful thing.
-If you’re like me, you’ll enjoy time in the garden just observing the fruits of your labor.
+If you’re like me, you’ll enjoy time working in the garden as well as just observing the fruits of your labor.

 Gardening with others can be a wonderful way to build community and strengthen relationships, but caring for your garden solo can be a great way relax and unwind, especially if you’re an introvert.